 A compassionate wrongful death lawyer can also be a source of support for you and your family after the loss of your loved one.
 By handling the intricate legal details of the case, your attorney spares you this burden, allowing you to grieve and start the healing process.

-Why Choose Chris Hudson Law Group to Handle My Case?
+Why Choose Chris Hudson Law Group in Augusta, GA to Handle My Case?

 Chris Hudson, our founding attorney, has served the Central Savannah Region in a wide range of personal injury cases, including wrongful death, for more than 14 years.
 An Augusta native, Chris has lived in Columbia County for almost his entire life.
 He graduated in the top 10% of his class at Mercer University’s Walter F. George School of Law.
 Chris is a proud member of the State Bar of Georgia and South Carolina, the Georgia Trial Lawyers Association, and the Young Lawyers of Augusta.
 He is also a member of the Builders’ Association of Metro Augusta and the Augusta Mortgage Banker’s Association.

 When you work with the wrongful death attorneys at Chris Hudson Law Group, we will tell you right away how we plan to pursue your claim.
 We keep a line of communication open with all our clients, keeping them updated on the progress of their wrongful death claims.
 This helps eliminate confusion about the process.

 Our goal is to take care of all legal matters so you can focus on getting your life back on track after your loved one’s tragic passing.
 When you bring your wrongful death case to us, you can rest easy in knowing that your claim is in the hands of highly skilled attorneys.